This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The soil structure affects its ability to retain and transmit air, water, and organic and inorganic substances that support root growth and development.
 It also plays an important role in improving soil productiveness, enhancing permeability, and preventing erosion.

 A healthy garden needs healthy soil.
 So, ensuring that your garden’s soil has a good structure supporting plant growth is essential.
-There are quite a few things that will help you understand, improve, and maintain the structure of your garden soil.
+Quite a few things will help you understand, improve, and maintain the design of your garden soil.

 What is Soil Structure?